 Don’t skimp on the garlic.
 Garlic makes everything better.
 And it’s a super food.

 Stir all that goodness together until nice and hot.
+Smooth beef mixture in an even layer, as you’ll want an evenly thick layer of cornbread on top.

 Keeping with the easy ‘n quick dinner theme, we use our favorite all-natural cornbread mix from Trader Joes.
 Feel free to use your favorite brand, as long as the package is about 15 oz.